braconnierd/curriculaAnalysis/README.md

 - Within the paper the [qwen3:4b-instruct-2507-q4_k_M model](https://ollama.com/library/qwen3:4b-instruct-2507-q4_K_M) was used for generating lists and consolidating lists, but this can be changed in the parameters section.

 ## course_content_handling.py
-- Note that this script turns *exclusively* PDFs into txt files.
+- Note that this script *only* turns PDFs into txt files.
 It will skip over any files that are not PDFs.
 - Within the paper the qwen2.5vl:3b model was used to turn the handwriting into text - this can be changed in the parameters section.
 - It is recommended that you structure your course material like so:
   ```text